mmgen/mmgen-wallet/doc/wiki/commands/command-help-txsend.md

                    ‘etherscan’).
-This is done via a publicly accessible web page, so no API key or registration is required -q, --quiet      Suppress warnings; overwrite files without prompting -s, --status     Get status of a sent transaction (or current transaction, whether sent or unsent, when used with --autosign) -t, --test       Test whether the transaction can be sent without sending it
+This is done via a publicly accessible web page, so no API key or registration is required -q, --quiet      Suppress warnings; overwrite files without prompting -r, --receipt    Print the receipt of the sent transaction (Ethereum only) -s, --status     Get status of a sent transaction (or current transaction, whether sent or unsent, when used with --autosign) -t, --test       Test whether the transaction can be sent without sending it